into your inbox

 The facts: Federer wins the first round in straight sets

 Although the first-round encounter between a declining Michael Chang and a 19-year-old Roger Federer was not a big event for the general fans, tennis experts watched the match with a lot of attention.
 The young Swiss, despite having never won a Grand Slam match, already had the reputation of being extremely talented and was seen as a future contender for the world No 1 ranking.
 Was he going to be able to challenge Michael Chang, who, despite his recent form, was still a former world No 2 and former Grand Slam champion?

 In fact, Federer himself was quite excited about the prospect of facing such a famous player.
 In 2016, after his 300th Grand Slam win, he would recall this 2000 Australian Open first round match.
 “I don’t remember everything, I don’t remember our rankings at the time for example but there’s one thing I haven’t forgotten.
 While we were going to court 2 or 3, I don’t remember which one, I was walking behind Michael and I saw that his name was written on his shoes.
 And I thought: “The guy has his name on his shoes, he’s really on top, he’s great.”

 However, having his name printed on his shoes didn’t help Chang against an inspired Federer on this day.
-The young Swiss prevailed in straight sets 6-4, 6-4, 7-6, claiming his first-ever Grand Slam win.
+The young Swiss prevailed in straight sets 6-4, 6-4, 7-6, to reach the second round.